A photo for the weekend…

 The museum will issue an extract for an Ultraman but it does not call it “ultraman” , it simply notes the watch is a 145.012 with a special orange hand.

-According to my conversations with the staff, the records show that these watches were fitted with “Special Equipment” but the information in the archive does not specifically say what this equipment was.
+According to my conversations with a member of Museum staff, the records show that these watches were fitted with “Special Equipment” but the information in the archive does not specifically say what this equipment actually was.

 Here is an article by Fratello

-Please note I have tried to attribute and if anyone feels I have it wrong or you would like links removed then send me a message.
+Please note I have tried to attribute the photographs and if anyone feels I have it wrong or you would like links removed then send me a message.

 Here is an example shown by Analog Shift.